Spending Good Time with Good Code: The Case of Sonic Garden

 Introducing Sonic Garden

-Sonic Garden, established in 2011, is a software development firm of approximately 60 employees based in Japan.
-The company is also a band of programmers who have joined together in the mission of “working together to create good things”.
-Despite its relatively small size, Sonic Garden has made a significant impact in the tech industry by its innovative business model that resolves the conventional challenges of the software development industry in Japan, and a unique culture that has eliminated management.
+Founded in 2011, Sonic Garden is a self-managing software development firm with around 60 employees based in Japan.
+The company operates as a collective of skilled programmers united by the mission of “working together to create good things.”
+Despite its relatively small size, Sonic Garden has revolutionized the Japanese tech industry through an innovative, customer-centric business model that removes traditional management while ensuring maximum value for clients.

 Customer-centric Business Model